 Deep Rock Galactic Beginner's Guide

-The four tenets of dwarven ethos ring true in the brand-new Early Access release Deep Rock Galactic from Denmark-based Ghost Ship Games.
+The four tenets of dwarven ethos ring true Deep Rock Galactic from Denmark-based Ghost Ship Games.
 There's nothing like getting further down through the deep places than anybody else, especially if there's treasure down there for the taking.

 While it's not exactly brimming with storied campaign, there's some solid, super fun gameplay in here that about makes up for the lack of spit and polish.
 On the surface, the first-person mining elements might superficially resemble the pickaxe action of Minecraft, but that's largely where the similarities end.